knightr1d3r007/Sneaky_devil-wireless_attack-gadget/README.md

 4.- Get a USB flash drive formated to FAT32.

-Get the Custom OpenWRT image you built or grab the pre-made image from the release, then place it on the root directory of the USB flash drive.
+Get the Custom OpenWRT image you built or grab the pre-made image from the release section of this page.

+Then place it on the root directory of the USB flash drive.

 5.- Connect the USB to your device.